-On the last track, we discussed three factors of the impact of manipulation on a client within a clique structure.
+In the last section, we discussed three factors of the impact of manipulation on a client within a clique structure.
 These three factors are, the emotional toll of manipulation, diminished self-reliance and self-esteem, and entrapment and victimization.

-On this track, we will discuss a technique for desensitizing to clique manipulation tactics.
+In this section, we will discuss a technique for desensitizing to clique manipulation tactics.
 Six steps involved in the desensitizing technique are, defining terms, recognizing emotional reasoning, creating a tape, relaxation, practice, and desensitization in practice.